PyDrocsid/documentation/docs/cogs/information/help.md

 ```

 ## General Help
-All commands, sorted by their respective cogs, you can use `.help`
+You can use `.help` to get a list of all commands grouped by cogs.

 ## Cogs
 To list all commands of any cog, run `.help <cog>`

 ## Specific Commands
-A detailed description is provided by executin `.help <command>`.
-All aliases and usages are shown herecephox-patch-1
+A detailed description is provided by executing `.help <command>`.
+All aliases and usages are shown here.